BetterMontreal/BetterMontreal.github.io/en/about.md

 # To contribute big-time

 Fork, modify, send us pull-requests.
 Or, star ★  [bettermtl.github.io](https://github.com/bettermtl/bettermtl.github.io) repo.
 Show you care - about the success of this project.
 It motivates us.
 Thank you because we appreciate your vote of confidence!

+This platform is free of legal constraint, and you may modify it because it's open source software.